 HOW BUSINESS LITIGATION CASES ARE HANDLED

 Mr. Mavrick meets with and listens to the client to meet the client’s needs.
 Business litigation generally requires careful review of key documents, determination of what other documents and witnesses are needed for the case, and an understanding of the law involved.
-For example, in a recent defense of a South Florida company, Mr. Mavrick met with the client and evaluated critical internal documents proving the invalidity to the vast majority of the plaintiff’s claim.
+For example, in a recent defense of a South Florida company, Mr. Mavrick met with the client and evaluated critical internal documents proving the invalidity of the vast majority of the plaintiff’s claim.
 With that evidence, Mr. Mavrick showed the plaintiff’s attorney that his case largely lacked merit.
 The case thereafter settled for a small fraction of what was demanded.
 It is important to understand that every case is unique, and the results in one case do not necessarily mean that the same results can be achieved in every case.

 Mr. Mavrick has the highest peer-review rating from Martindale-Hubbell, of AV.
 He also has a rating of 10 out of 10 from lawyer rating service AVVO.
 Mr. Mavrick graduated with honors from Harvard Law School in 1992.
 He was awarded entry to Phi Beta Kappa.